sportshedge/ledger-service/README.md

       EXCLUDED_BALANCE_BOOK_IDS = 1,2,3 # if not provided, will store every bookId in the balances table.
       SERVICE_TOKEN_WHITELIST={"user_module":{"read":"abc","write":"cde"}}
       ```
   2. Install dependencies -> `go mod tidy`
-  3. Install below items (no example as these are os dependent) ->
+  3. Install below items (no example as these are os dependent, these need to be installed in `code build stage` as well for `deployments`) ->
      1. protoc
      2. protoc-gen-go
      3. protoc-gen-go-grpc